wp-plugins/antivirus/readme.txt

 === AntiVirus ===
-Contributors: stalkerX
+Contributors: sergej.mueller
 Tags: antivirus, virus, antispam, spam, scanner Requires at least: 2.7
-Tested up to: 3.2.1
+Tested up to: 3.3
 Stable tag: trunk

 AntiVirus for WordPress is a smart and effective solution to protect your blog against exploits and spam injections